BrandonSM/development-notes/redux.md

 ## Connect helper

-TOol that is used explicitly to connect a component to the redux store.
+Tool that is used explicitly to `connect()` a component to the redux store.

+There is one and only one way to reach into the store (data) and that is with the `connect()` helper.